Ottawa Canadian Film Festival: Background

 OCanFilmFest collaborated with established festivals like the One World Film Festival on screenings at the National Art Gallery and St. Paul's University and partnered with the Ottawa Champions baseball team on short film screenings between innings at games from 2015 to 2017.
 Independent OCanFilmFest Film Festival screenings began in 2017 and the festival moved to Arts Court in Ottawa in 2018.

 In addition to annual screenings, a series of streamed short film screenings 'Shorts at Home' was launched in May 2020.

-In 2020, the annual festival temporarily moved online to Vimeo's On Demand Platform as a result of the ongoing COVID-19 pandemic.
-The annual 2021 festival, OCan21, was also held online, out of an abundance of caution due to the continuing COVID-19 pandemic.

-The festival returns to in-person screenings in 2022 at the Bytowne Cinema in Ottawa.
+In 2020 and 2021, the annual festival temporarily moved online to Vimeo's On Demand Platform, out of an abundance of caution due to the COVID-19 pandemic.
+The festival returned to in-person screenings in 2022 at the Bytowne Cinema in Ottawa.